 Showing gratitude for the good things - and even some things we aren't feeling so good about at the time it happens - is part of showing respect.
-I am not talking so much about the shall 'thank you' so many of us (myself included) have been trained to share with others either.
+I am not talking so much about the small 'thank you' so many of us (myself included) have been trained to share with others either.
 While these are important in their own way, it is the practice of real gratitude for acts, things or people that deserve to be shown the respect that gratitude brings along with it.

 Respect implies effort.
 Respect implies integrity.
 Respect implies quality.
 Respect implies growth and learning.
 Respect and gratitude walk hand in hand, but they can be demanding companions.
 No wonder we need to exercise our gratitude muscles!

 Grace and the courtesy it entails are necessary because it is difficult to show true gratitude when there is a lack of civility.
 Grace implies tolerance for differences and acknowledgement that we don't hold all of the answers.
 I shudder to think how bad things would be if it were all left up to me.
 This is not just about manners, even though good manners are a good place to start.
 This is about offering understanding and forgiveness and accepting understanding and forgiveness offered.

 Once again, we are approaching our favorite holiday - Thanksgiving.
 Most years, we try to write a thoughtful blog post that either reflects our gratitude or encourages us to exercise our gratitude.
 In fact, there are some very good posts from prior years out there that might be worth a read on your part - I know they have already done me some good as I worked to figure out what I should say this time around.

 Tammy and I are grateful to our friends and family for their unconditional support.
 We cannot repay, we can only give thanks.